Ac3rN/realtek-rtl88xxau-auto-installer/README.md

-# realtek-rtl88xxau-auto-installer
-One-script installer that fixes Alfa rtl88xxau adapter driver compilation on Kali Linux kernel 6.15 and 6.16

 # Alfa rtl88xxau Driver Installer for Kali Linux

-One-script installer that fixes the Alfa AWUS036ACH (and other rtl88xxau-based adapters) on Kali Linux with kernel 6.15 and 6.16, where the default driver fails to compile due to breaking kernel API changes.
+One-script installer that fixes the Alfa AWUS036ACH (and other rtl88xxau-based adapters) on Kali Linux with kernel 6.15, 6.16, and 6.18, where the default driver fails to compile due to breaking kernel API changes.

 ## The Problem

-After a Kali update to kernel 6.15 or 6.16, the `realtek-rtl88xxau-dkms` driver fails to build.
+After a Kali update to kernel 6.15+, the `realtek-rtl88xxau-dkms` driver fails to build.
 This breaks monitor mode and packet injection on Alfa adapters — making tools like wifite, airodump-ng, and aircrack-ng unusable.

-The errors are caused by two kernel API changes:
+The errors are caused by three kernel API changes:
 - **Kernel 6.15** — `del_timer_sync()` and `from_timer()` were replaced with `timer_delete_sync()` and `timer_container_of()`
 - **Kernel 6.16** — a `radio_idx` parameter was added to several cfg80211 wireless functions
+- **Kernel 6.18** — `EXTRA_CFLAGS` was removed from the kernel build system; only `ccflags-y` is recognized

-This script installs the driver and patches the source code automatically before compiling.
+This script installs the driver, patches the source code automatically, and builds it directly from source.

 ## Supported Adapters